General Description/Cultural Significance

 European black pine

-Permanent Mission of Austria to the United Nations, Available at: World Sensorium original website.
+Permanent Mission of Austria to the United Nations.
+This statement can be found on the World Sensorium original website.